PhD Bath University (1990)

-MitOX meeting.
-April 3rd 2020, John Radcliffe Hospital.
-This in an annual meeting which brings together mitochondrial enthusiasts from Oxford and the South East.
+MitOX meeting 2022, John Radcliffe Hospital.
+This is an annual meeting which brings together mitochondrial enthusiasts from Oxford and the South East.
 Currently in it's eleventh year MitOX is very popular with over 140 delegates attending last years meeting .
 We hope the next MitOX meeting will be a fusion of face to face and online delegates and talks.
 Currently in the planning stage!

 Collaborations within NDWRH

 Professor Joanna Poulton: Investigating the pathogenesis and treatment strategies in patients with mitochondrial disease.
 Joanna and I have worked together on a wide range of projects for over 20 years

 Dr Helen Townley: Nanotherapeutic delivery of anti-cancer therapeutics.
 Project supported by Williams fund.
 Helen and I work closely developing novel nanoparticle drug combinations which can target cancer cell metabolism.
 Helen is part of NDWRH and runs a laboratory at the Begbroke Science Park.